udaykamboj/ModernNewTab/README.md

 - Verify CORS headers for external images
 - Test with placeholder images first

-### Development Console

-Access debugging tools:

-1. Open new tab with your extension
-2. Press F12 to open Developer Tools
-3. Check Console tab for JavaScript errors
-4. Use Network tab to debug image loading issues

-## 📦 Building for Production

-1. **Test thoroughly** in development mode
-2. **Update version** in `manifest.json`
-3. **Optimize images** and remove any debug code
-4. **Create ZIP file** of the entire project folder
-5. **Upload to Chrome/Edge Web Store** or distribute as needed

 ## 🔒 Permissions Explained

 The extension requires these Chrome/Edge permissions: